allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-open-offchain-calc/README.md

         - If a recipient's current status is `Accepted`, then their application info is updated and their status is changed to `Pending` (global and local)

 ### Allocate function logic
-In this strategy, eligible participants are able to express their preferences by donating tokens to the recipients they want to receive allocations.
-Pool managers can opt to use Passport to determine participant eligibility.
+In this strategy, allocators are able to express their preferences by donating tokens to the recipients they want to receive allocations.
+All wallets are considered eligible allocators by the contract, as actual eligibility is determined in the offchain payout calculation.

-- the pool is able to configure Passport for voter eligibility signalling
-    - If they choose to configure, all voters will be marked as `eligible` or `ineligible` depending on the Passport score
-    - If they do not configure, all voters will be marked as `eligible`
+- all addresses will be marked as `eligible` allocators
 - `allocate` is callable by any user, and donates tokens to accepted recipients
-    - users can donate regardless of their eligibility status
+    - allocators can donate regardless of their eligibility status
     - pool manager can create an allowlist of tokens that will be accepted for donations
-        - If a user tries to submit unapproved tokens the transaction should revert
+        - If an allocator tries to submit unapproved tokens the transaction should revert
-    - if a user tries to donate to a recipient that is not listed as accepted, then the transaction should revert
+    - if an allocator tries to donate to a recipient that is not listed as accepted, then the transaction should revert
     - pool manager must set an allocation start and end date on the strategy.
         - `allocate` can only be called in the allocation window, otherwise it reverts
     - when a donation is made via `allocate`, the contract must store or emit: